Designing a Mobile App: Instructional Design Guru

-I’m happy to announce that Instructional Design Guru, my new reference and performance support app for instructional designers, is now available for the iPhone.
+I’m happy to announce that Instructional Design Guru, my new reference and performance support app for instructional designers, is now available for the iPhone and Android phones.
 It defines over 460 terms associated with learning experience design, drawn from the fields of instructional design, cognitive psychology, social media, multimedia, technology and law.

 The inspiration for this occurred one day when I was writing a design document and needed a verb for a learning objective from Bloom’s taxonomy.
 Feeling lazy, it seemed as though it would be so easy to just look up the taxonomy on my mobile device.
 I went to iTunes and couldn’t find any app like this.
 Not even close.